lightscalar/livestream/README.md

 Matplotlib.
 This is currently designed to work with a very specific piece of hardware, but the methods implemented here are pretty general.

-To visualize the livestream, run:
+To visualize the live data stream, run:

 ```unix
 python livestream.py